Engelbrecht-JG/Hello-World/README.md

 I look forward to continue to learn from this great platform and wonderful community!

 ## About me:
-I am a young, radical, social economist.
+I am a social economist.
 My specialities are policy, macroeconomics, public economics, and community livelihoods.
 My motivations are simple: through all that I do, I just want to help make the world a better place.

 Also, I love music, pets, sunny weather, and good vibes!